 As spring and summer come and we spend more time outdoors, it’s important to vigilant as to your surroundings but also aware that ticks aren’t only present in woods, but everywhere outdoors.
 To minimize your chances of getting Lyme disease, you need to minimize your exposure to ticks.
 When spending significant time outdoors, it’s best to wear light colored loose clothing, that way you can see if a tick is on you.
 After coming indoors, do a thorough body checking, paying particular attention to hard to reach areas like behind the knees and under your arms.
 If you find a tick on you, remove it promptly (following this guide from the Center for Disease Control) and place the tick in a plastic bag.
 If you are worried that the tick may be a Lyme carrier, take it to the doctor and have it tested.

 At Mosquito Squad, we help protect our clients from ticks in their backyards with our professional tick control.
-Our barrier spray kills adult ticks on contact.
+Our barrier treatment kills adult ticks on contact.
 Additionally we use tick tubes to kill the ticks before they can bite our clients.
 If you have a large tick population on your property or just want to be extra careful this year, contact your local Mosquito Squad office.